MercyPrasanna/ClauseExtraction/README.md

 The index can be explored either from Azure Cognitive Search portal, postman or integrated with UI using this [UI accelerator](https://github.com/Azure-Samples/azure-search-knowledge-mining).
 This accelerator can be great starting point if you are new to Azure Cognitive Search.

-The below screenshot shows the citation clause output.
+The below screenshot shows the citation clause output in the index demo app created from Azure portal.
 ![](/media/Citation.PNG?raw=true)

 ## Contributors